Chemical companies want you to believe that antibacterial hand soaps are better than plain soap at protecting you from spreading viruses.

 Even though triclosan is supposed to kill bacteria, the triclosan rats were twice as likely to become staph-infected as those without triclosan exposure.

 That alone sets off alarms.
-But there’s more.
+But wait, there’s more.

-A preliminary Oregon State University study suggests that adding triclosan to a lab animal’s healthy, balanced microbiome throws its diversity and community structure way out of whack.
+A preliminary Oregon State University study suggested that adding triclosan to a lab animal’s healthy, balanced microbiome throws its diversity and community structure way out of whack.